Freiling87/CCU/CCU/Scratchpad.md

 	C, T = Code this, Test this
 	H = Hold, usually pending resolution of a separate or grouped issue √ = Fully implemented feature or group of features
-##			Before release
+##			Pre-release checks
-Notify Guoxin of finalized version so he can translate
+- Notify translators
+  - TBB
+  - Guoxin
 ##			v.
 1.1.1 Changelog
 - Compatibility
   - Verified compatibility with SOR v98